-We also provide imaging services to assist surgeons and other doctors during some interventional and surgical procedures.
+We also provide imaging services to assist surgeons and other specialists during interventional and surgical procedures.

-The Medical Imaging Department is located on the Lower Ground level, near the Green lifts (in the East building).
+The Medical Imaging Department is located on the Lower Ground level, opposite the Green lifts (in the East building).

 The department has wireless digital and CR (Computerised Radiography) imaging systems for conventional X-rays.
 All other imaging modalities acquire the medical images in a digital format.
-Instead of viewing hard copy films by holding them up against light, the images are reviewed and reported on a high resolution computer monitors.
-Digital images are stored in a central location and readily viewed in the Medical Imaging Department, in the wards and even remotely by doctors needing to view images while away from the RCH campus.
+Digital images are stored in a central location and readily viewed in the Medical Imaging Department, in the wards and remotely by specialists away from the RCH campus.

 For further information about the department please contact: